 GIFTS UP THE CHAIN

-The gift you have just received is made of roses collected by me from flower shops in Winnipeg Manitoba, where I currently live, after they were deemed no longer fit for sale.
+The gift you have just received is made of roses collected by me from flower shops in Winnipeg Manitoba after they were deemed no longer fit for sale.

 This method of working was chosen to honour the spirit of the roses.
 The plants lived one day long ago and I seek to extend their life as an art object and gift to you.